-3.4 Internationally important populations of the regularly occurring Annex 1 species
+3.4 Internationally important populations of the regularly occurring Annex 1bird species

 The species listed in Annex 1 of the Birds Directive are the subject of special conservation measures concerning their habitat in order to ensure their survival and reproduction in their area of distribution.
-Species listed on Annex 1 are in danger of extinction, rare or vulnerable.
-The Exe Estuary European marine site is of importance for supporting two internationally important populations of Annex 1 listed species, wintering avocets Recurvirostra avosetta, and Slavonian grebe Podiceps auritus.
+Species listed on Annex 1 are in danger of extinction, or are rare or vulnerable.
+Annex 1 species that regularly occur at levels over 1% of the national population meet the SPA qualifying criteria.
+The Duddon Estuary supports internationally important populations of sandwich tern (Sterna sandvicensis), a species listed on Annex 1 that meet the qualifying criteria by being rare and/or vulnerable.